pipalacademy/kubernetes-workshop/notes/lab-setup.rst

 .. image:: images/k8s-alpha.png

-The greek letter that is assigned to each one of you is the hostname and also the kubernetes namespace that you'll be using later in the workshop.
+The greek letter that is assigned to each one of you is the hostname of your node and also the kubernetes namespace that you'll be using later in the workshop.

 .. note::

-   Please remember that the name of your host will be different from what is shown in this notes.
+   Please remember that the name of your node will be different from what is shown in this notes.
 You need replace ``alpha`` with the greek letter assigned to you in all the examples shown this chapter.

 Verify the Setup